Yale University: Calhoun College

-In April 2016, Salovey announced that "despite decades of vigorous alumni and student protests", Calhoun's name will remain on the Yale residential college explaining that it is preferable for Yale students to live in Calhoun's "shadow" so they will be "better prepared to rise to the challenges of the present and the future".
+In April 2016, Salovey announced that "despite decades of vigorous alumni and student protests", Calhoun's name would remain on the Yale residential college explaining that it is preferable for Yale students to live in Calhoun's "shadow" so they will be "better prepared to rise to the challenges of the present and the future."
 He claimed that if they removed Calhoun's name, it would "obscure" his "legacy of slavery rather than addressing it".
 "Yale is part of that history" and "We cannot erase American history, but we can confront it, teach it and learn from it."
 One change that will be issued is the title of "master" for faculty members who serve as residential college leaders will be renamed to "head of college" due to its connotation of slavery.

 Despite this apparently conclusive reasoning, Salovey announced that Calhoun College would be renamed for groundbreaking computer scientist Grace Hopper in February 2017.
 This renaming decision received a range of responses from Yale students and alumni.
 In his 2019 book Assault on American Excellence, former Dean of Yale Law School Anthony T. Kronman criticized the title and name changes and the lack of support from Salovey for the Christakises, who were targeted by the student activists.
 Other members of the university community disagreed with Kronman's positions.